link-zju/ORL-Auditor/README.md

 ### Phase 1: Preparation

-Please note that we need to configure the dependencies with the Dockerfile before starting the experiments.
+Firstly, we need to configure the dependencies with the Dockerfile before starting the experiments.

 ```/bin/bash
 cd $PROJECT_SAVE_PATH